 So where does this leave us human beings?
 We have a propensity to conform – it is so easy to do so.
 There is no need for us to think for ourselves.
 Someone (who we presume must know better than us) tells us what to do because it is deemed to be best for us (as individuals).
 On the other hand it is a human requirement that we each grow and develop in our own individual way for our own individual purposes.
 We each learn from and react to experiences and circumstances in our own unique way.
 We are not clones.
 We each, in our own way on our journey through life, add to the sum of human knowledge.
 This is as it should be because in this way humanity benefits.
 There will certainly be ups and downs, positives and negatives in this journey and with the knowledge we gain in this process.
 But again this is as it should be.
 How else can we learn?

 This gets me back to where I started from – other people telling me (or us) what to do.
 Rather than being told what to do, there is I believe a (possibly unconscious) covert move to influence us in other ways.
 Why are there so many surveillance cameras in most major cities?
 I believe it is because the authorities (whoever they are) want us to believe that we are under constant surveillance by some unseen authority.
 In this way it is hoped that we “internalise” this sense of being observed and alter our behaviour.
-This is a form of power whereby physical control is switched from chains to self control through the fear of not knowing for certain whether or not we are being observed.
-This uncertainty changes the way we think of ourselves as citizens by introducing the element of fear which leads us to “conform” to some vague, undefined, pattern of behaviour.
+This is a form of power whereby physical control is switched from the old concept of chains, to self control through the fear of not knowing for certain whether or not we are being observed.
+This uncertainty will change the way we think of ourselves as citizens by introducing the element of fear which leads us to “conform” to some vague, undefined, pattern of behaviour.

 Ostensibly the surveillance is to identify criminals, and one has to admit it is useful in this regard.
-However are we to submit to some ill defined “greater good”, which limits individual freedoms?
+However are we to submit to some Government ill defined “greater good”, which limits individual freedoms?
 By freedoms I do not in any way suggest that we can or should do what we like.
 Not at all.
 Paradoxically, because we, as individuals, always hold to the core belief that we are good, any attempt to expose activity to the contrary (i.e. by surveillance cameras) is met with an element of anxiety – no one wants to be shown up to be less than their own idea of who they are.
 This aside, any constraint on our ability as individuals to express ourselves as we see fit has, I am sure, unforeseen consequences.
 The fundamental law of life – the law of cause and effect, may be forgotten but can never be avoided.
 Ethics, morality and values (both personal and cultural) must be adhered to.

 In high density urban environments we are constantly pulled and pushed by conflicting demands – we need to maintain certain standards of behaviour (on the surface at least) to keep peace with neighbours; we have a desire to maintain living standards and to have certain material goods to satisfy our children and to “keep up with the Jones’”; we are aware that we are constantly being observed by our neighbours for any transgressions.
 Thus we are forced to conform to standards that are not of our making and which may conflict with our individual values and moral standards.
 To have added to this the knowledge that we are under constant CCTV surveillance is an additional level of stress.